Getting here and around

 Located in the heart of Scandinavia, 130 miles from Oslo and 292 miles from Stockholm.
 Trysil can be accessed by car or bus.

 Mysuseter, Høvringen and Grimsdalen are all important gateways to Rondane.
 These are all easily accesible from the main road E6.

 Oslo is only a 7 hour flight away from New York.
 Once you are here, public transportation makes it simple to get around.

 Lesja is located between Åndalsnes and Lillehammer, at the very top of Gudbransdalen, and is easily reached by train and car.

 Most people explore Kystriksveien by car, but there are plenty of options for those who prefer public transport.

 Ålesund and Sunnmøre is easy to get to by air, land and sea. Ålesund is the regional traffic hub with connections to the whole Sunnmøre region.

 Direct flights from several destinations in Europe make it easy to visit the Stavanger Region whether it is for business or holiday.

 Innherred can be reached by car, train and bus.
 The airport in Trondheim is only 31 miles south of Innherred.

-Sandefjord Airport Torp, Color Line, the train and the motorway E18 all ensure good transport connections both nationally and internationally.
+Sandefjord Airport Torp, Color Line, Fjord Line, the train and the E18 highway all ensure good transport connections nationally and internationally.